PossiblyAxolotl/CS30-Final-Project/proposal.md

 * Enterance ✅ and exit ✅
 * Doors (open & close with specific buttons)✅
 * Load levels from file ✅
-    * 3 total (1 tutorial, 1 larger introduction to elements, 1 "final test") ❌
+    * 3 total (1 tutorial, 1 larger introduction to elements, 1 ending) ✅
 * Background music & sfx ❌

 ## Nice To Have